CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

 `python post-proc.py output` uses only serial computing and requires about 40 minutes and 3 GB of memory.
 In stead of including the post-processing to the main job it is reasonable to execute it as separate job in the interactive partition.

 Jobs in interactive partition can reserve 1-8 cores and each core reserves 1,875 GB of memory.
 Thus in this case we will reserve 2 cores (_--cpus-per-task=2_) to have enough memory (3,75 GB) available.
-Further, _--dependency=afterok:<mpi-jobid>_  defines that the job can start only when the previously sent job has succesfully finished.
+Further, _--dependency=afterok:<slurm-jobid>_  defines that the job can start only when the previously sent job has succesfully finished.
+Here the _<slurm-jobid>_ is replaced with ID number of the batch job that produces the _output_ file .

 ```text
 #!/bin/bash